 Being adopted wasn’t ever something that crossed Marlena’s mind.
 Her parents were her parents.
-But after her father becomes ill, and she discovers she can’t help him; they finally tell her the truth—they adopted her just hours after she was born from an unknown young woman from the Dartmouth Home for Wayward Girls.
-Now on a quest to find her paternal parents, and desperate for answers Marlena begins to reveal the secrets behind her their love, her birth, and what happened to both of them after her adoptive parents took her home.
+But after her father becomes ill and she discovers she can’t help him, they finally tell her the truth—they adopted her just hours after she was born to an unknown young woman from the Dartmouth Home for Wayward Girls.
+Now on a quest to find her paternal parents and desperate for answers Marlena begins to reveal the secrets behind their love, her birth, and what happened to both of them after her adoptive parents took her home.
 Will she ever meet her biological parents?
 Or will she be too late to find them?

 BARNS & NOBLES | KOBO | GOOGLE PLAY